Cinderblook/Azure-Serv-Deploy/README.md

-# Azure-Serv-Deploy
+# Overview

-## Deploy and Configure 4 Windows 2022 Datacenter Servers in Azure
+Deploy and Configure 4 Windows 2022 Datacenter Servers in Azure.
 - Using Terraform in conjunction with Ansible: Create 4 Windows Servers
   - Configure them to be a Primary Domain Controller, Replica Domain Controller, DHCP server, and Fileshare server
   - Automate intial setup of the 4 servers to accept Ansible configuration from a Linux VM in Azure created VIA the Terraform deployment